metio/pasejo/tests/cmd/help/pasejo-secret-show.md

   -s, --store <STORE>  Optional name of store to use.
 Defaults to the default store or the first one defined in the local user configuration
   -o, --qrcode         Toggle to display secrets as QR code -c, --clip           Copy secret to clipboard
-  -l, --line <LINE>    Show only the specified line -v, --verbose...
+  -l, --line <LINE>    Show only the specified line, or skip lines when given a negative number -v, --verbose...
 Increase logging verbosity
   -q, --quiet...
 Decrease logging verbosity
   -h, --help           Print help